Powered by OpenAIRE graph

 Keywords

-Hamiltonian cycle, Industrial engineering.
-Management engineering, chordal bipartite graphs, strongly chordal graphs, combinatorial reconfiguration, QA75.5-76.95, T55.4-60.8, PSPACE-complete, Electronic computers.
-Computer science, split graphs, bipartite permutation graphs, unit interval graphs
+Eulerian and Hamiltonian graphs, Hamiltonian cycle, Industrial engineering.
+Management engineering, Analysis of algorithms and problem complexity, chordal bipartite graphs, strongly chordal graphs, combinatorial reconfiguration, QA75.5-76.95, T55.4-60.8, PSPACE-complete, Electronic computers.
+Computer science, Graph theory (including graph drawing) in computer science, Graph algorithms (graph-theoretic aspects), split graphs, bipartite permutation graphs, Computational difficulty of problems (lower bounds, completeness, difficulty of approximation, etc.), unit interval graphs, Paths and cycles

 • BIP!